 - Dr. Sambhavi Chandrashekar, 2010. (co-supervised with Dr. Stephen Hockema).
 Accessibility Lead at D2L Corporation (formerly Desire2Learn); Adjunct Faculty at OCADU, York, and Univ. of Toronto.

 - Dr. Rhonda McEwen, 2009.
-Associate Professor and Canada Research Chair in Tactile Interfaces, Communication and Cognition at UTM-CCIT, Univ. of Toronto.
+Professor and Canada Research Chair in Tactile Interfaces, Communication and Cognition at UTM-CCIT, Univ. of Toronto.

 Past Students (as a Dissertation Committee Member)